Linear and nonlinear stability of rate-and-state faults: Discussion

 In contrast to the free-boundary problem above, the rate-weakening patch may be circular and small enough such that nucleation, if possible, occurs within a finite, pinned radius (Figure \ref{fig:3d})a, right).
 We are interested to find smallest radius, $R_p$, that can support the spontaneous nucleation of dynamic rupture, by admitting solutions of the form (\ref{eq:bu}) satisfying (\ref{eq:Wr}).
 We solve (\ref{eq:Wr}) numerically, without the boundary condition $\mathcal{W}'(1)=0$ and instead imposing a value for $R_f/L_b$ as a problem parameter.
 The minimum value of that parameter that admits a numerical solution is found by bi-section and is dubbed $R_p/L_b$.
-The dependence of $R_p$ on $a/b$ is well approximated by the expression
+The dependence of $R_p$ on $a/b$ is well approximated by the expression \begin{linenomath*} \end{linenomath*} which is to within 0.1\% relative error for $0<a/b<0.999$